INSAgenda/yew-template/README.md

 );
 ```

-The code above will act as the following:
+The code above will act as the following for Yew:

 ```rust
 let contributors = vec!["John", "Jane", "Jack"];